Xintre/chatty-app/README.md

 Each issue contains labels informing of the area of improvement that is to be implemented.

-There also exist 2 milestones: `Required` and `Extra features` that separate the required features from the extra ones.
-Normally, I would use versions here, but this is a short demo project for free :)
+There also exist 2 milestones: [`Required`](https://github.com/Xintre/chatty-app/milestone/1) and [`Extra features`](https://github.com/Xintre/chatty-app/milestone/2) that separate the required features from the extra ones.
+Normally, I would use versions here, but this is a short demo project for free

-## Technologies
+## Technologies 🧑‍💻

 - [React Native](https://reactnative.dev) + Expo for cross-platform mobile development
 - [Apollo Client](https://www.apollographql.com/docs/react/) for GraphQL queries and mutations
 - [React Navigation](https://reactnavigation.org) for navigation with Expo router

-## Code style
+## Code style 💫

 This project involves the following tools: